cccbr/runningatower/content/docs/communication/faqs/index.md

 ## Getting to know the people involved in the church where we ring

-### What is the difference between vicar, curate, incumbent, priest?
+### What is the difference between a vicar, a curate, an incumbent, a priest?

 First of all, it is worth distinguishing between clergy status and clergy roles.